-- Fare Integration Task Force may want to demonstrate support for a fare policy vision, subject to certain prerequisites, in order to provide direction to staff and signal a policy vision to outside stakeholders. - Endorsement may strengthen the case for new funding, to support delivery of fare policy initiatives. - The Fare Policy Vision Statement is presented today for discussion and feedback, not for adoption.
+- Fare Integration Task Force may want to demonstrate support for a fare policy vision, subject to certain prerequisites, in order to provide direction to staff and signal a policy vision to outside stakeholders. - Endorsement may strengthen the case for new funding, to support delivery of fare policy initiatives. - Endorsement of a policy vision does not commit operators to any particular action or funding obligation. - The Fare Policy Vision Statement is presented today for discussion and feedback, not for adoption.